ncase/anxiety/scenes/act3.md

 r: ...

-r: I'm sorry, did you fall for that "mindfulness" fad that claims feeling bad is *good?*
+r: I'm sorry, did you fall for that McMindfulness fad that claims feeling bad is *good?*

 r: Pleasure is the opposite of pain.
 There-fucking-fore, you can use pleasure to fight pain!

-r: How goddamn stupid are those California Buddhists to not see that?!
+r: How do those Silicon Valley pseudo-Buddhists not see this shit?!

 r: Kid, I know that *you* know that animal *hurts* people like us.
 It *tortures* people like us.

-r: It's not your friend.
-It's a rabid beast, and rabid beasts need to be tranquilized,
+r: It's not our friend.
+It's a rabid beast, which needs to be *tranquilized*,

-r: Or have a bullet put in its fucking skull.
+r: Or have a *bullet put in its fucking skull*.

 r: Otherwise, you're going to let it win.